 The Community Foundation offers many different grant programs whose goal it is to bring about positive change and impact while making our community the best place to live, work, and play.
 The following grant opportunities help enhance the lives of residents within Allen County and Northeast Indiana.
 With the help of donors, nonprofits and volunteers, the Community Foundation is committed to making lives better in every corner of our community.

 Rising Together Grants: Our “Let’s Rise!”
 Vision Plan resulted from rigorous strategic planning the Community Foundation has embarked on since 2019.
 Rising Together Grants are the next step in our effort to realize our Community’s vision.
 These signature grants align with each pillar in our “Let’s Rise!”
 Vision Plan and are funded through the Paul Clarke Endowment and the Community Impact Fund.
 The grant cycle includes five windows; each window is aligned with a pillar.
 View the Rising Together Grant Guidelines.
+Applications will open on the first of the month in which the application is due.
+Applications are due on their due date by 11:59 PM EST.

-Application deadline: February 1*
+Application Opens: February 1

 We help create an economy where every citizen has the opportunity for upward mobility and increased security, and is motivated to achieve their goals.
 Examples of groups that fit within this category are workforce development, housing, and basic needs.

-Application deadline: April 1
+Application Opens: April 1

 We work to Build a culture of lifelong learning that helps people flourish, strengthening our workforce and increasing resiliency.
 Examples of groups that fit within this category are education, after-school programs, and adult learning.

-Application deadline: June 1
+Application Opens: June 1

 We provide resources and support to create a community filled with spaces that engage, connect and energize residents and visitors.
 Examples of groups that fit within this category are arts, environment, and community development.

-Application deadline: August 1
+Application Opens: August 1

 We help each person in our community feel mentally and physically healthy, with access to tools and resources to reach their highest potential.
 Examples of groups that might fit within this category are healthcare, mental health, food and fitness, and basic needs.

-Application deadline: October 1
+Application Opens: October 1

 Agile Grants: These project-oriented and interest area-specific grants are available from funds established by donors to support specific interest areas.
 These grants, of up to $20,000 are available year-round.
 View the Agile Grant Guidelines.